cypnk/Cabin-Life/Power Storage/README.md

 * Pliers
 * Steel wool (to clean the Zinc in case of surface impurities, not needed if Zinc is clean)
 * Glass measuring cup showing milliliter increments
+* Digital scale with at least 900g limit and 0.1g resolution
 * Wooden or plastic spoons
 * Weight scale capable of measuring at least up to 800g
 * Metal container or large tin can capable of holding 1L or a dedicated double-boiler